Here’s whether it’s bad to leave your laptop plugged in overnight:

 Here’s what you need to know!

-Why Shouldn’t You Leave It Plugged In?
+Why Shouldn’t You Leave Your Laptop Plugged In Overnight?

 Laptops come in many designs and functions, so the specifics of your computer might not be identical to what is normal for most laptops.